kamahTek/jet-flight/README.md

 The NTSB aviation accident database contains information from 1962 and later about civil aviation accidents and selected incidents globally.<br />The dataset is comprises of **31 columns** and **88,889 entries**.
 However, even with so much information, the dataset contains more than 30% of missing<br /> values and syntax errors.

-We believe that the "success" of aviation business can be measured by use of quality aircraft, by considering make and model less involved in accidents<br />
-and also the aviation service you consider venturing in
+We believe that the "success" of aviation business can be measured by use of quality aircraft, by considering make and model less involved in accidents<br /> and also the aviation service you consider venturing in

-Note: The **Aviation Accident Database & Synopses, up to 2023** dataset is provided zipped in our data folder and needs to be unzipped for data analysis.
+Note: The **Aviation Accident Database & Synopses, up to 2023** dataset is provided zipped in our data folder and<br /> needs to be unzipped for data analysis.

 ## Insights